tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:year is bdq:Empty or cannot be interpreted as an integer; COMPLIANT if the value of dwc:year is within the range bdq:earliestValidDate to bdq:latestValidDate inclusive; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:year is bdqval:Empty or cannot be interpreted as an integer; COMPLIANT if the value of dwc:year is within the range bdqval:earliestValidDate to bdqval:latestValidDate inclusive; otherwise NOT_COMPLIANT

 #### Information Elements